ActuallyAdequate/Chimaera/core/rules/conditions.md

 ### Restrained

 The Muscular Body System is inhibited.
 This means immediately that no Body Parts that are a member of the Muscular System can be Activated.

+### Parched

+The Aromatic Body System is inhibited.
+This means immediately that no Body Parts that are a member of the Aromatic System can be Activated.

 ## When is a Condition Cleared